-It is the policy of TAMUK that, upon learning that an act of sexual misconduct has taken place, immediate action will be taken to address the situation and hold the respondent accountable.
-This includes working with state and local law enforcement to bring possible criminal charges and seeking disciplinary action through the university.
-The complainant may proceed with a criminal investigation and a Title IX complaint simultaneously.
-TAMUK encourages the reporting of sexual misconduct that is prompt and accurate.
-This allows the university community to quickly respond to allegations and offer immediate support to the complainant.
+Once a report has been received by an official with authority to institute corrective measures immediate action will be taken to provide supportive measures and discuss reporting options.
+This includes assisting the reporter with making a report to state and local law enforcement to bring possible criminal charges and seeking disciplinary action through the university.
+The complainant(s) may proceed with a criminal investigation and a Title IX complaint simultaneously.
+TAMUK encourages the reporting of sexual harassment or sex-based misconduct (including Sexual Assault, dating violence, domestic violence, stalking based on sex, sexual exploitation, and related retaliation) that is prompt and accurate.
+This allows the university community to quickly respond to allegations and offer immediate support to the complainant(s).
+If a formal investigation results in a finding of a violation of sexual harassment and/or sex-based misconduct, the university will impose disciplinary action, up to and including termination of employment and/or expulsion from the university.